Medical Laboratory Technology (MDLY)

 Please note: A minimum of 75% is required in each prerequisite course.

 Registered CSMLS members pay a reduced cost for the national certification exam.
-Students can register as members with CSMLS for periods of 2 years or 4 years at a reasonable additional cost.
-In 2018, the cost to write the CSMLS exam for a member was $780 while the cost for non-members was be $1025.
+Students can register as members with the CSMLS for periods of 2 years or 4 years at a reasonable additional cost.
+In 2019, the cost to write the CSMLS exam for a member was $1030 while the cost for non-members was $1365.
 For more information, please visit the CSMLS.

 This program will be delivered in the following terms: